zer0Kerbal/InflatablePicoPorts/readme.md

 # Inflatable PicoPorts (IPP)

-Adds shielded PicoPorts to Kerbal Space Program.
-Requires [PicoPorts][pp] part mod.
+Adds Inflatable PicoPorts to Kerbal Space Program.
+Requires PicoPorts part mod and Making History (DLC).

 ## An original parts addon [`zer0Kerbal`][zer0Kerbal] and brought to you by *KerbSimpleCo*